 So with all of these changes occurring, the moral of the story is to get it right the first time.
 Here are some critical tips to ensure that you do just that….

+1. Apply immediately for any critical third-party supporting documentation.
 In other words, if you have to request documentation from any outside agency, you are completely at the mercy of their processing times.
 As such, you must apply early so that you have everything in place.
 I recommend that you ensure you have all documents in place before you submit your EE profile.
 Although IRCC may allow candidates to submit eAPRs without some original supporting documents, such as police clearances, they will most definitely require proof that they had been applied for.
 The most critical of the “third- party” documents (things you need to apply for or book an appointment to get) include:

 - Language Testing Results (LTR).
 This is probably the most important “third-party” document you will need to obtain.
 You have the option of taking the Canadian English Language Proficiency Index Program (CELPIP) or the International English Language Testing System (IELTS).
 You need only take the “General Test” for either option.
 Information regarding these tests can be found here.
 We have found that clients who learned English in the Americas generally do better with the CELPIP test as the accent is “Canadian” and often times easier to understand.
 The IELTS may be a little tougher because the accent tends to be more closely associated with continental English with its accompanying variations in terminology.
 Obviously if you learned continental English, the IELTS may suite you just fine.